 If you have your own custom domain name (web address URL) that you wish to serve securely via https, then a security certificate will need to be installed specifically for that domain name.
 Normally if you were to purchase a security certificate from a provider such as DigiCert.com or Thawte.com the cost is over US$200 per year plus the cost of a web developer to install the certificate on the server.

 We offer https for custom domain names as a service for $150 + GST per year (not US dollars) per domain name, all inclusive.
+This may be discounted further if you have multiple domains connected to the same website.
 To order this service for your own domain name, please complete this order form.